hphelion/documentation/cloudos/faqs.md

   * Workload aware provisioning

 > HP Cloud OS provides the foundation for the HP Cloud common architecture enabling enterprise customers to accelerate hybrid delivery &amp; accelerate business outcomes.

+## What is the HP Cloud OS Sandbox?

+> To allow customers to evaluate and educate themselves on an OpenStack-based architecture for their cloud needs, HP offers the HP Cloud OS Sandbox, which is now available as a developer preview.
+This helps customers and partners gain experience with OpenStack prior to deploying HP Cloud solutions that leverage HP Cloud OS.

+> The HP Cloud OS sandbox is an OpenStack distribution from HP that contains a HP installer and a standards based infrastructure and application modeling capability.
+It provides an in-depth insight for customers and partners prior to deploying
+HP Cloud solutions that leverage HP Cloud OS.
+Cloud OS sandbox is not supported and is meant for non-production, limited scale (up to 10 compute nodes) and limited time (90-day) use.

+## Where can I get the HP Cloud OS Sandbox kit?

+> To request HP Cloud OS Sandbox kit, <a href="https://ssl.www8.hp.com/h41268/live/index.aspx?qid=19897" target="new"> click here </a> and register on the portal.

+## How is HP Cloud OS integrated into the HP Cloud portfolio?

+HP Cloud OS is already powering or compatible with several existing HP cloud solutions, delivering on our commitment to a common architecture across the HP Cloud portfolio with HP Cloud OS as a foundational technology component embedded in our existing cloud solutions and new innovative offerings.
+This technology provides the foundation for the common cloud architecture across private, public, and managed cloud delivery models.
+Today, HP Cloud OS is NOT a product, but rather a technology that will be offered and supported as part of other HP products.

+* CloudSystem currently embeds OpenStack technology, offering customers greater choice in deployment options for their cloud workloads by enabling KVM resource pools.
+The next generation of CloudSystem software was built on Cloud OS technology (coming in Q2 2014).
+* Moonshot servers will be available with Cloud OS technology to simplify the provisioning and management of Moonshot servers for specific cloud workloads, such as dedicated hosting and large-scale websites.
+This is currently available as a private beta, and HP Moonshot with Cloud OS will be publicly available in Q2 2014.

 ## More FAQs coming...